 Updike treasured the house on Philadelphia Avenue because it was where his “artistic eggs were hatched.”
 Updike once remarked, “We have one home, the first . . . ” and he visited Shillington often during his career, going through the house as an adult on more than a few occasions and remarking that while most of the house was different, the attic remained unchanged from when he was a boy and used to play up there.

 Pictured is the front of the house.
 The two-story portion is original, while the single-story addition was added in 1950 by Dr. Hunter, who built the annex for his practice.
 The society remodeled the annex so that the three former examination rooms are now office space rented to David Ruoff Financial Alternatives, which is not affiliated with the society or childhood home.
-The former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study will be a museum gift shop.
+The former doctor’s waiting room has been repurposed as the society’s education room, and what used to be the doctor’s office/study is now the museum gift shop.

 The house has been fully restored to look as it did when Updike lived here from 1932-45.
 It features 10 rooms of exhibits, including unique items owned by the Updikes and original to the house.
 The museum is open to the public from 12-2 p.m. on Saturdays except for major holidays, staffed by volunteer docents.
 Admission is $5 for age 16 and older.